squirmsound/docker-boiler-with-ci/readme.md

 * How To Use Docker With Continuous Integration
 * How To Build A DevOps Automated Workflow .

+## Technologies Used

+CircleCI
+* Hosted platform for automated testing

+DockerHub
+*

+github
+*

 ## Instructions

 download or pull to your local computer